NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

     - Renew - renews the lease on a secret, extending its usage time before automatic revocation
     - Revoke - Force-invalidates a secret with immediate effect, preventing any further renewals.
 - Example commands:
-- `vault lease renew -increment=3600 <lease id>` - Requests an adjustment of a lease’s TTL to 1 hour
+- `vault lease renew -increment=3600 <lease id>` - Requests an adjustment of a lease's TTL to 1 hour
 - `vault lease revoke <lease id>` - Revokes a lease
 - `vault lease revoke -prefix aws/` - Revokes all secrets under the path aws